CS:GO on macOS, an Amateur Setup

-Largely this setup is due to preference, and to find a balance between cursor control and speed.
+This setup is largely due to preference, and to find a balance between cursor control and speed.
 The macOS settings turned out pretty important though: Originally I was playing with 800 DPI and a slightly higher sensitivity, but observed occasional cursor “jumpiness,” ruining my accuracy.
 When I changed the system settings for tracking and scrolling to their lowest, that disappeared.

 Hardware and Software

-My keyboard is a Koolertron macro mechanical keyboard, which I have barely customized yet and think about swapping for a full keyboard (but not a standard Apple keyboard).
+My keyboard is a Koolertron macro mechanical keyboard, which I have barely customized yet and think about swapping for a gaming keyboard.

 My mousepad, which I never thought to matter that much, is a Titanwolf 440×350 mm.

 An amateur setup, just to be clear.
 So far it’s been working fine, and when I upgrade it, I’ll try to update this post.

 ❧ What did I get wrong?
 What’s helpful?
 What’s your setup?
 What are your tricks?
 Please leave a comment (while still open) or respond to the tweet for this post!

 I’m Jens, and I’m an engineering lead and author.
 I’ve worked as a technical lead for Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly.
 I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.